-Cats are obligate carnivores, with very special nutritional requirements.
-Feeding your cat too many table scraps can lead to nutritional deficiencies which can become life threatening.
+Cats are obligate carnivores, with unique dietary needs.
+Feeding your cat too many table scraps can lead to nutritional deficiencies which can become life-threatening.
 Human foods often contain ingredients which are poisonous to cats such as garlic and onion.

-Cats used to being fed human foods can also become picky eaters, choosing to eat our food over their own.
+Cats used to eating human foods can also become picky eaters, choosing to eat our food over their own.
 Again, this can quickly lead to nutritional deficiencies in your cat.
-Never, ever give your cat canned tuna more than very sparingly, this can lead to a painful condition called yellow fat disease, which is the result of consuming too much unsaturated fat and deficient in Vitamin E.
+Never, ever give your cat canned tuna more than very sparingly, this can lead to a painful condition called yellow fat disease, which is the result of consuming too much-unsaturated fat and deficient in Vitamin E.